Speyeria zerene

 Speyeria zerene, the zerene fritillary, is a butterfly found in the western portions of the United States and Canada.
-The species was first described by William John Swainson in 1827.
+The species was first described by William Swainson in 1827.

 Description

-Speyeria zerene is a medium-sized butterfly whose length ranges from 25–28 mm, and the wingspan is about 55 mm.
+Speyeria zerene is a medium-sized butterfly whose length ranges from 25 to 28 mm, and the wingspan is about 55 mm.
 The body of the butterfly is black with orange brown on the upperside of the wings.
 Also on the underside are black veins with black spots.
 The undersides of the wings have silver metallic spots.
 The wings and the body are both covered in fine hairs.

 Range

 The native range spread from Washington state to California.
 They are now found in Oregon and California.
 As of 2013, they were found in numbers in Alpine County, California, at the 9,000 foot (2,700 m) level in the Sierra Nevada range.
 The best habitats for the butterflies are coastal salt spray meadows, montane meadows, and stabilized dunes.
 The grasslands provide larval host plants which are a very important component of their habitat.